Micro-Credentials Are Coming!

 Launching in fall 2021, NOCTI’s micro-credentials provide the opportunity for learners of any age to verify their familiarity with a discrete, targeted set of occupational knowledge and skills.

 Based on nationally-validated, industry-based standards and competencies, the content is assembled by career and technical education (CTE) teachers with vetted industry experience.
-These micro-credentials can serve as learning aides, formative assessments, knowledge checks, validation of competence, or as a means of exploring a particular occupation.
+These micro-credentials can serve as learning aids, formative assessments, knowledge checks, validation of competence, or as a means of exploring a particular occupation.
 All learners can benefit from the opportunity to share a credential earned for a targeted set of skills within their occupational program or career path.
 Micro-credentials can also serve as a resource for asynchronous, hybrid, or synchronous learning, whether within traditional CTE, training programs, or for other specialized educational programs and populations.

 Micro-credentials will utilize multiple NOCTI systems to provide comprehensive learning and recognition opportunities for participants.
 NOCTI’s Learning Management System (LMS) will provide access to instructional resources and NOCTI’s online credentialing assessment system validates that learning.
 Recognition for successfully acquiring new learning is provided through NOCTI’s digital badge system.
 Lastly, the Teacher Resource Center will allow for tracking of learner progress.